ToonMares/fetchdog/README.md

 ### Automatic Downloads

-**FetchDog** automatically downloads new videos from the monitored channels.
+**FetchDog** automatically downloads new videos from the selected channel.

 ### Customizable Interval